Fulbright Programs

 History

-Over the years, the Fulbright Program has developed into the world's largest, best-known and most prestigious educational exchange program and has provided approximately 400,000 scholars and students with the opportunity to study abroad.
+Over the years, the Fulbright Program has developed into the world's largest, best-known and most prestigious educational exchange program built on the principles of binational governance, autonomy, and open competition based on individual merit without regard to the individual's institutional affiliation, geographical location, race, color or creed.
+Every year, the Fulbright Program provides approximately 400,000 scholars and students with the opportunity to study abroad.

 Today, there are over 160 countries, including Japan, participating in the Fulbright Program, which has played an important role in fostering the development of leaders in various fields.
 With the new challenges faced by today's world, the need for the Fulbright Program is stronger than ever.